My Gorgeous Gadamer’s Language and Understanding

 for Gadamer, I don’t have enough Kant, Hegel, Kierkegaard, and (again) Nietzsche;

-for Wittgenstein, I don’t have enough Leibnitz and formal logic and it would be nice to have more physics;
+for Wittgenstein, I don’t have enough Leibnitz and less formal logic, and I have small physics and less mathematics;

-since I don’t have the Ancient Greek, Latin, and German languages—I’m stuck with translations.
+since I don’t have the Greek, Latin, and German languages—I’m stuck with translations, and you know what they say about translations.

 Let’s get a little taste just to whet our appetite: In his magnum opus, titled Truth and Method (1960), Gadamer writes in the afterword: